 - Direct competitors: These competitors provide the same or similar products and services in the same market.
 Their target customers and then these customers’ needs and wants are the same.

 - Indirect competitors: Companies that provide the same or similar products and services to you in the same industry.
 The difference between indirect and direct competitors is that indirect competitors offer their products for different needs and purposes.
 Also, their target customers are different than yours.
 Think about the alcohol industry.
 Suppose you sell different brands of beer.
 Your direct competitors would be someone who sells the same beer because the beer will be similarly priced and attract similar target audiences’ attention.
 On the other side, your indirect competitors would be someone who sells whisky.
 The whisky is different, while the target market is also different.
 However, your audiences can prefer to drink whisky that evening instead of your beer.

 Competitive Analysis in Short

 A competitive analysis is a process to determine your competitors and evaluate their current strategies to learn their strengths and weaknesses.
 The analysis concept may be simple, but its procedure is more complicated than you think.
 A good competitive analysis should cover a wide range of areas and variables.
 To conduct competitive research, you should follow some steps.
-Determine your competitors, check your competitors’ website and their customer experiences, look at their pricing strategies, and review their social media accounts.
-These analyses, as mentioned, go hand in hand with SWOT analysis, therefore we suggest you learn it immediately.
+Determine your competitors, check your competitors’ websites and their customer experiences, look at their pricing strategies, and review their social media accounts.
+These analyses, as mentioned, go hand in hand with SWOT analysis; therefore, we suggest you learn it immediately.